wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 # Messages {#messages}

-All WAMP messages are of the same structure, a `list` with a first element `MessageType` followed by one or more message type specific elements:
+All WAMP messages are a `list` with a first element `MessageType` followed by one or more message type specific elements:

 {align="left"}
         [MessageType|integer, ... one or more message type specific